US STOCKS-Wall St bets on Britain staying in EU; stocks rally

 "They view the potential disruption of a British exit as a major financial event.
 The relief rally, makes sense, would be strongest among those names."

-The Dow industrials closed back above 18,000 and at its highest since April 27.
-The financial sector led the S&P 500 with a 2.1 percent gain.
+The financial sector led the S&P 500 with a 1.7 percent gain.

-The CBOE Volatility index fell 18.5 percent, its largest daily percentage decline since October 2013.
+The CBOE Volatility index fell 14 percent, on track to post its largest daily decline in five months.

 Earlier, U.S. jobless claims and factory data pointed to a strengthening economy.